Sex and intimate relationships

 - changes in sexual 'manners' - for example, appearing less sensitive to the other person's needs or appearing sexually aggressive

-Some couples feel able to adapt to these changes relatively easily, but sometimes one or both partners may feel varying degrees of upset, loss, anger, embarrassment, anxiety or frustration.
+Some couples feel able to adapt to these changes relatively easily.
+However, sometimes one or both partners may feel varying degrees of upset, loss, anger, embarrassment, anxiety or frustration at these changes.

 Reduced sexual interest

 Some people with dementia seem to lose interest in sex at an early stage, and can become quite withdrawn.
-(This can also be true of their partners – see 'Adapting to changes in partners', below.)
-Being stroked, hugged or cuddled may give them reassurance, but they may no longer be able to initiate any affection themselves.
-Some people feel content if this side of their relationship ceases, as long as closeness and affection continue in other ways.
-Where partners no longer share a bed, some people with dementia find it comforting to have something to cuddle, such as a soft toy or hot water bottle.
+This can also be true of their partners - see 'Adapting to changes in partners', below.
+They may enjoy or feel reassured by being stroked, hugged or cuddled, but no longer be able to initiate any affection themselves.
+Some people feel content if this side of their relationship ceases, as long as the closeness and affection continue in other ways.
+For example, where partners no longer share a bed, some people with dementia find it comforting to have something to cuddle, such as a soft toy or hot water bottle.

-Where one person does become less interested in sex than their partner, they may feel guilty.
-It is important for the other person to respect that choice, and perhaps to find other ways to maintain their intimacy as a couple, as well as an outlet for their own sexual frustration (see 'Ways of coping with frustration', below).
+One person in a relationship may feel guilty if they become less interested in sex than their partner.
+It is important for the other person to respect that choice, and perhaps to find other ways to maintain their intimacy as a couple.
+It is equally important that they find an outlet for their own sexual frustration (see 'Ways of coping with frustration', below).

 Increased sexual interest